-- Choose the location of the appliance after discussion with the client. - The installation space should comply with current regulations. - To facilitate maintenance and to allow access to the various components, we recommend that you provide sufficient space all around the hydraulic unit (fig. 16). - Fix the hydraulic module to the ground (attachment not supplied) (fig. 18).
+- Choose the location of the appliance after discussion with the client. - The installation space should comply with current regulations. - To facilitate maintenance and allow access to the various parts, we recommend that you provide sufficient space all the way around the hydraulic unit.